rust-lang/rust-wiki-backup/Note-0.5-priorities.md

 https://github.com/mozilla/rust/issues/2628

+### Complete the fn type transition (nmatsakis)

+The fn types are a mess right now.
+They are unsound in various ways (#2829, #3696, perhaps others), you can't have a fully const-ified send-map, and we don't support one-shot closures (#2549).
+This should be rectified.

 ### Miscellaneous regions bugs (nmatsakis)

 There are various bugs in the region type system implementation.
 I will go through and collect some issue numbers later.
 They ought to be fixed.